Turbo Charging Your ATV

 Cons

 One of the main disadvantages of turbocharging an ATV engine is the initial cost.
 If you are looking to buy an ATV with a turbo already fitted, you can expect to find a much higher price tag.
-If you are looking to add a turbo to your own ATV, you will need to buy expensive parts or employ the skills of a professional.
+If you are looking to add a turbo to your ATV, you will need to buy expensive parts or employ the skills of a professional.

 ATV and UTV technicians don’t come cheap, and adding a turbo to an engine can be expensive.
 There will also be additional parts to fit onto the engine which may be difficult to squeeze in if your quad doesn’t allow much space around and between its parts.
 You may need to alter or remove some of the surrounding bodywork.